skrunic/ty-re-rx/README.md

 # ty-re-rx
 React, Typescript, and Redux practice project.

-Here I'm outlining the whole setup process so that other colleagues might set up their environments in the same way.
+Here I'm outlining the whole setup process so that other colleagues might set up their environments and future projects in the same way.

 #1.
 PROJECT SETUP

     1.1.
 Create GitHub repository.

     1.2.
 Create project folder and suggested subfolders (files will be created in future steps):